andrechristikan/ack-nestjs-boilerplate/README.md

 Installation will describe in difference doc. [here][doc-installation].

-## API Spec
+## Swagger

-You can check The API Spec after running this project.
-Url `localhost:3000/docs`.
+You can check The Swagger after running this project.
+Url `localhost:3000/docs` and don't for get to put `x-api-key` on header.
-`x-api-key` is `v8VB0yY887lMpTA2VJMV:zeZbtGTugBTn3Qd5UXtSZBwt7gn3bg`

 ## License